adamjakab/connectiq-builder/README.md

 The `-w` flag sets the working directory of the container and it must be pointing to the same folder which was chosen above: `[container app path]`

 The `[script to run]` and the `[script parameters]` parameters are described in detail below for each script.
-Putting this all together, an example of how your command will lookine can be:
+Putting this all together, an example of how your command will look like:

 ```bash
 docker run -v /code/my_app:/app -w /app ghcr.io/adamjakab/connectiq-builder:latest /scripts/info.sh